DShirk/mb-docs/docs/Specifications/initiative.md

 User Story:
 Adding an abstract to a presentation page to summarize what's being presented.

+### Epic 3:

+The ability for firm employees to collaboratively improve the corpus.

+User Story: Assigning work to a firm employee and reviewing it before it's added.

 ### Epic 4:

 Improved corpus search and filtering ability via natural language queries.

-### Epic 6:

-The ability for firm employees to collaboratively improve the corpus.

-User Story: Assigning work to a firm employee and reviewing it before it's added.

 ## Initiative 3: Allow client subscription to our corpus.

 ### Epic 1:

+The ability to grant granularly-scoped client access to our corpus.

+### Epic 2:

 The ability to group related presentations together into libraries for client subscription.

-### Epic 2:

-The ability to grant granularly-scoped client access to our corpus.

 ## Initiative 4: Dynamically grow and update our corpus.